The average settlement for a wrongful death claim in California can vary between only a few thousand dollars to over $1,000,000.

-- loss of love suffered by the victim’s surviving spouse or domestic partner, and
+- loss of love suffered by you (the surviving spouse or domestic partner), and

-- loss of moral support suffered by the victim’s loved ones and children.
+- loss of moral support suffered by you.

-A wrongful death suit is a type of personal injury case that is allowed by California Code of Civil Procedure 377.60 CCP.
+A wrongful death suit is a type of personal injury case that is allowed by California Code of Civil Procedure 377.60 CCP.1

 Survival actions are often filed alongside wrongful death claims in California.
-These are lawsuits that aim to compensate the victim’s estate for losses that the victim would have recovered, had he or she survived the wrongful and fatal act.
-These claims are governed by California Code of Civil Procedure 377.30 CCP.
+These are lawsuits that aim to compensate the victim’s estate for losses that the victim would have recovered, had they survived the wrongful and fatal act.
+These claims are governed by California Code of Civil Procedure 377.30 CCP.2

 The types of damages that are recoverable in a survival action include the victim’s:

-Note that, under California law, neither wrongful death nor survival actions can recover compensation for the victim’s pain and suffering.1
+Note that, under California law, neither wrongful death nor survival actions can recover compensation for the victim’s pain and suffering.3

-Together, wrongful death claims and survival actions can recover the compensation that the victim and his or her loved ones deserve.
+Together, wrongful death claims and survival actions can recover the compensation that you deserve.
 This can amount to several hundreds of thousands of dollars.
-A wrongful death attorney can provide a case evaluation and help the victim’s loved ones navigate this complicated legal field.
+A wrongful death attorney can provide a case evaluation and help you navigate this complicated legal field.